University-wide Curriculum Renewal

 The University’s Strategic Plan commits the institution to engaging in University-wide curriculum renewal.

-The SEG Curriculum and Course Planning Committee’s (CCPC) curriculum renewal strategy supports Goal 3 of the University’s Strategic Plan through two key initiatives:
+The Senior Executive Group (SEG) curriculum renewal strategy supports Goal 3 of the University’s Strategic Plan through two key initiatives:

-- The Faculty-led Curriculum Renewal Strategy endorsed by SEG in 2011, which, from June 2012, enables faculties to negotiate the ‘terms of reference’ for their Curriculum Reviews with CCPC in order to support the inclusion of relevant university priorities in their reviews.
+- The Faculty-led Curriculum Renewal Strategy endorsed by SEG in 2011, which, from June 2012, enables faculties to negotiate the ‘terms of reference’ for their curriculum reviews with SEG Education in order to support the inclusion of relevant university priorities in their reviews.

 This website supports the University community in relation to the second strategy: Faculty-led Curriculum Renewal.